-Her research is in the area of Organizational and Personnel Economics.
-In her work, she has studied how globalization and the competitive environment faced by firms shapes their internal organizational choices, including pay levels, incentives, executive compensation and hierarchical structures.
+Her research is on the interactions between firms’ organizational choices and markets, with a focus on firm performance.
+She has studied how globalization and the competitive environment faced by firms shape their internal organizational choices, including pay levels, incentives, executive compensation and hierarchical structures.
 She has also studied the effect of corporate governance arrangements on firm performance.
 Her more recent work focuses on how multinationals select their foreign targets and the productivity consequences of the changes in firm boundaries.

 Maria’s work has been published in top economics, finance and management journals, such as the American Economic Review, Journal of Finance, Journal of Labor Economics, and American Economic Journal: Applied.